12626538/DL02/BLOGPOST.md

 1. We want the output scalar features to be the same if the vector features of the input nodes and edges are rotated;
 2. If the output vector features of the original node and edges input are rotated, they need to be close to the output vector features from the rotated input vector features.

-This is done with the following function:
+This can be done with the following function:

 ```py
 def test_equivariance(model, nodes, edges):